SUSE/machinery/docs/Inspection-of-yum-Repositories.md

 When reading the list of repositories we want to get all repositories, thus calling `yum-config-manager` or reading `/etc/yum.repos.d` doesn't work for us.
-`yum -v repolist all` is the prefered choice if we can deal with the line breaks in its output, because then we don't have to copy a file to the target system.
+Using the python api is the prefered choice because it provides all repos and their attributes.

 The usecase for storing yum repositories is the inspection of a Red Hat system and creation of a human readable report.
 Building Red Hat images is out of scope